4D-Open-Source/dataTools/README.md

 This method accepts a number of 4D objects and attempts to determine what type the content of the object is.

 It is particularly useful working with imported data.
 Let's say you have parsed a text file to a 2D text array and now need to determine what kind of
 	data is in each column.
+In this example we have a price list that looks like:

 ```
 ARRAY TEXT($aText;0;0)
 priceList_array(->$aText)